HankB/MkDocs-blog/docs/tech/Debian_on_downstream_kernel.md

 Further customization is peformed [using Ansible Playbooks](./Trixie_install_to_NVME.md#2025-08-08-continue-setup).

+Note: Following first boot playbook the host no longer boots.
+This requires further investigation.

 ## notes

 * [^1] @ukleinek on IRC suggested `make bindeb-pkg` to produce a .deb for the modules.
 This will be convenient when building a new kernel on the Pi 5 but is less so when cross developing on another host.